Nothing Lasts Forever (Thorp novel): Background and film adaptation

-In 1975, author Roderick Thorp saw the film The Towering Inferno, which is about a skyscraper that catches on fire.
+In 1975, author Roderick Thorp saw the film The Towering Inferno, about a skyscraper which catches on fire.
 After seeing the film, Thorp fell asleep and had a dream of seeing a man being chased through a skyscraper by men with guns.
 He woke up and later took that idea and turned it into The Detective sequel, Nothing Lasts Forever.

 Roderick Thorp decided for the book to be a sequel to The Detective so it could be made into a follow-up film starring Frank Sinatra as Joe Leland.
-Thus, the storyline hypothetically takes place some four decades after its predecessor (as Leland was age thirty-six in that novel).
+Thus, the storyline hypothetically takes place some decades after its predecessor (as Leland was age thirty-six in that novel but is retired by the sequel).
 Sinatra declined the offer.
 It was then offered to Arnold Schwarzenegger, Sylvester Stallone and a number of other actors until Bruce Willis signed on for the role.

-Although the film (re-titled Die Hard) was altered to be a stand-alone film with no connections to Thorp's novel, and does not follow the source material very closely, some of its memorable scenes, characters, and dialogue are adapted directly from the book.
-Some of the biggest changes in the film included the older hero of the novel becoming 25 years younger, his name changed from "Joe Leland" to "John McClane", the person he is in the skyscraper to visit changing from his daughter to his estranged wife, and the American "Klaxon Oil Corporation" becoming the Japanese "Nakatomi Corporation".
-The "terrorists" in the film are actually professional thieves that are after $640 million in negotiable bearer bonds kept in the building's vault and are only posing as terrorists to draw attention away from the robbery.
-In the film, most of them are German (including their leader), the rest being of varying ethnicities and nationalities.
-The novel also features women amongst the terrorists.
-The overall tone of the novel was far darker, with underlying themes of guilt, alcoholism and the complexity of a disturbed human mind.
-The ending of the novel is also different in that it suggests that the wounds Joe sustained were so severe that he could possibly succumb to them and die.
+The film was re-titled Die Hard was altered to be a stand-alone film with no connections to Thorp's original novel, although many of its memorable scenes, characters, and dialogue are adapted directly from the sequel.
+Some of the biggest changes in the film included making the protagonist a younger detective in the middle of his career, the changing of his name from Joe Leland to John McClane, changing the person he visits at the skyscraper, to his estranged wife, and the American Klaxon Oil Corporation becoming the Japanese Nakatomi Corporation.
+The terrorists in the film have turned into high-stake professional thieves seeking $640 million in negotiable bearer bonds kept in the building's vault, and are only posing as terrorists to draw attention away from the robbery.
+In the film, most of them are German, including their leader, Gruber, whose given name is changed to Hans.
+The rest are of varying ethnicities and nationalities, who unlike in the novel, are all men.
+The ending of the novel is also different: in the novel, Leland's daughter is killed, whereas in the film, John McClane saves his wife, Holly.

 Similarly, Willis explained in a 1988 interview with KXAS-TV's entertainment reporter Bobbie Wygant that he acted out McClane with enough fear, anxiety, and vulnerability to make audiences believe that he could indeed possibly be killed because of what happened in the story, as Joseph Leland could possibly have died of his injuries in the book.

 Some of the most famous action sequences taken from the book are: